As deportees arrive, Chang confident COVID-19 protocols will work

 But Chang indicated to the Jamaica Observer yesterday that the Jamaican Government is taking no chances and the protocols established for nationals who will be allowed to enter the island during the period of the COVID-19 pandemic will be observed.

-The deportees were taken to The Knutsford Court Hotel in the Corporate Area for processing and, according to Chang, will be moved to another location in St Catherine later this week.
+The deportees were taken to a hotel in the Corporate Area for processing and, according to Chang, will be moved to another location in St Catherine later this week.

 “As you have noticed, we have acquired some hotel rooms for quarantine and after we have processed them we will move them to a more permanent location for the next 14 days,” said Chang.